 - Have found a physics professor to work with during the summer of 2020 at the time of submitting an application and abstract for the scholarship.

-- Be able to work in a research group at least 30 hours per week during the program dates TBD.
+- Be able to work remotely in a research group at least 30 hours per week during the program dates May 11 - July 15.